sarkenaes/Cloud-security-lab/README.md

 **Screenshot:** *(see `/docs/screenshots/s3_exfiltration.png`)*

-**Real-world parallel:** This technique was used in the Capital One breach (2019) and multiple Facebook data exposures — companies accidentally misconfigured S3 public access settings and attackers exfiltrated sensitive data without ever authenticating to AWS.
+**Real-world parallel:** This technique was used in the Capital One breach (2019) and multiple Facebook data exposures.The companies accidentally misconfigured S3 public access settings and attackers exfiltrated sensitive data without ever authenticating to AWS.

 ---